dattasaurabh82/rpi-wifi-configurator/README.md

 # README

-I never found a simple utility that headlessly allows setting up wifi to a pi, without logging into it with a monitor and keyboard or preconfiguring it prior to setup with the wifi creds.
+I never found a simple utility that headless-ly allows setting up wifi to a pi, without logging into it with a monitor and keyboard or pre-configuring it prior to setup with the wifi credentials.
 What if you can't use ethernet?
-Andf, what if you are using it in an installation or a setup where you can't be there and someone who is there doesn't know anything about SSH or is not into Linux?
+Anf, what if you are using it in an installation or a setup where you can't be there and someone who is there doesn't know anything about SSH or is not into Linux?

 Well I have a solution..
 (Behold)